naiyerasif/site/content/blog/2018/2018-08-05-communicating-with-containers-on-docker-network.md

 }
 ```

-Don't worry too much about this configuration; it just instructs `nginx` to
+Don't worry too much about this configuration; it instructs `nginx` to

 - listen for any requests at port `4200`
 - serve files from a directory `/usr/share/nginx/html`
 - serve `index.html` at `/`